martinResearch/RGBDRigidTracker/readme.md

 **Note that this has been tested only on windows**.

 You need first to install the python dependencies to generate the synthetic test dataset (see instruction below).
-You need to install the Point CLoud Library in order to compile the C++ tracking code.
+You need to install the Point Cloud Library in order to compile the C++ tracking code.

 ## Generating RGBD testing images